SPICE is a program of the Freeman Spogli Institute for International Studies.

 We select motivated and dedicated students who will make time in their busy schedules for the Stanford e-China course.
 Although students must be available for all or most of the Saturday morning virtual classes (approximately 1.25 hours in length), students can complete online class assignments (approximately 3–4 hours per week) based on their personal schedules and convenience.

-The course features leading scholars from Stanford University and entrepreneurs from Silicon Valley who are actively engaged in the technological fields of green tech, fintech, health tech, and artificial intelligence.
+The course features leading scholars from Stanford University and entrepreneurs from Silicon Valley who are actively engaged in the featured fields.
 In addition to the pre-recorded lectures, students will have the opportunity to engage in real-time discussions with scholars and entrepreneurs during the virtual classes.
 The Stanford e-China course instructor, Carey Moncaster, will facilitate classes, logistics, assignments, and assessments.
 The instructor will also provide feedback throughout the program, coaching students through the process of meeting high academic standards.

 The three highest-performing students (based on selection of the course instructor from the maximum total of 30 students per course) will be invited to Stanford University, expenses paid trip (up to $2,000 USD), to participate in a Stanford e-China program ceremony.

-Anyone holding a Chinese passport studying in mainland China in grades 10, 11, or 12 in high school or year 1 or 2 in university.
+Any Chinese citizen in grades 10, 11, or 12 in high school or year 1 or 2 in university.
 There are no school quotas.
 Students should have a high-level of English proficiency to communicate, read, and write at a university level.

 You should also: